digitalcytometry/ecotyper/README.md

 transcriptional states and their co-association patterns from bulk and single-cell (scRNA-seq) expression data.

+Ecotyper can be run in an easy-to-use web interface accessible [here](https://ecotyper.stanford.edu/).
+The software can also be run on a personal computer, server or high-performance computing cluster following the instructions described in this GitHub repository.
+For further details, users may refer to our [book chapter](https://github.com/digitalcytometry/ecotyper/blob/master/EcoTyper_MiMB_Chapter_2022.pdf) (Methods in Molecular Biology, 2023).

 We have already defined cell states and ecotypes across **carcinomas** ([Luca/Steen et al., Cell 2021](https://doi.org/10.1016/j.cell.2021.09.014)) and in **diffuse